JakuWorks/Drawing-Arcs-Python/README.md

 ## Short Description
 This is my first-ever Python Project!<br>
-Upon running main.py you will be presented an interface asking you if you want to draw a Bezier curve or an arc<br>
+After running main.py you will be presented an interface asking you if you want to draw a Bezier curve or an arc<br>
 Examples: [Arc](https://imgur.com/a/I4bdfLe), [Bezier](https://imgur.com/a/wdVLik3)

 Please forgive me for the bad code quality.
 I was a real rookie back then